Khandoba: Wives

-On reaching Jejuri, Khandoba was greeted by Mhalsa's fury and her strong protest of his second marriage.
-To avoid the quarrels of his wives, Khandoba gave the upper half of the hill to Mhalsa and the lower half to Banai.
-The idol of Mhalsa is placed with Khandoba in the main shrine at top of the hill at Jejuri.
-A separate shrine to Banai is situated halfway down the hill.

 Khandoba's third wife, Rambhai Shimpin, is a tailor woman who was a heavenly nymph or devangana and is sometimes identified with Banai.
 She is a prototype of the Muralis — the girls "married" to Khandoba.
 Rambhai is worshipped as a goddess whom Khandoba visits after his hunt.
-She is also localised, being said to come from the village from Belsare, near Jejuri.
+She is also localised, being said to come from the village from Dhalewadi, near Jejuri.
 The fourth wife Phulai Malin, from the gardener or Mali caste, She was a particular Murali and is thus a deified devotee of Khandoba.
 She is visited by him at "Davna Mal" (field of southernwood, a herb said to be dear to Khandoba).
 The fifth wife, Candai Bhagavin, is a Telin, a member of the oilpresser caste.
-She is recognised as a Muslim by the Muslims.
+She is recognized as a Muslim by the Muslims.
 Apart from these, Muralis — girls offered to Khandoba — are considered as wives or concubines of the god.

 Other associations and identifications

 Mallana (Mallikaarjuna) of Andhra Pradesh and Mailara of Karnataka are sometimes identified with Khandoba (Mallari, Malhari, Mairala).
 Khandoba is also associated with Bhairava, who is connected with Brāhmanahatya (murder of a Brahmin).
 Devotees emphasize that Khandoba is a full avatar of Shiva, and not a partial avatar like Bhairava or Virabhadra.
 He accepts the attributes of the demon king — his horse, weapons and royal insignia.

 Sontheimer stresses the association of Khandoba with clay and termite mounds.
 Oral legends tell of Khandoba's murtis being found in termite mounds or "made of earth".
 According to Sontheimer, Martanda Bhairava (Khandoba) is a combination of the sun god Surya and Shiva, who is associated with the moon.
 Martanda ("blazing orb") is a name of Surya, while Bhairava is a form of Shiva.
 Sundays, gold and turmeric, which are culturally associated with the sun, form an important part of the rituals of Khandoba.
 Sontheimer associates the worship of the Sun as termite mounds for fertility and his role as a healer to Khandoba's role as granter of fertility in marriages and to the healing powers of turmeric, which the latter holds.

 Another theory identifies Kartikeya (Skanda) with Khandoba.
 The hypotheses of the theory rests upon the similarities between Skanda and Khandoba, namely their association with mountains and war, similarity of their names and weapons (the lance of Skanda and the sword of Khandoba) and both having two principal wives.
 Also the festivals for both deities, Champa Sashthi and Skanda Sashthi respectively for Khandoba and Skanda fall on the same day.
 Other symbols associated with Khandoba are the dog and horse.